khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 mankind and makes his way towards his Lord.
 This road leads to victory, so we are told by religion and also by the world.
-The man who follows it will keep the pure intention of healthy souls who are true to their promises, men without guile and trickery.
+The man who follows it will keep the pure intention of healthy souls who are true to their promises, men without guile[^mean-guile] and trickery.
 He will possess the virtues of the elect and the characters of the virtuous.
 Moreover, he will feel as safe as the worst deceivers, as free from care as the evildoers, as the most wicked and cunning people.